abeeebdon/moviebox/README.md

 Error Handling:
 Implement error handling to display meaningful error messages to users in case of API failures or other issues.

+# It was quite stressful plus other factors, Thanks HNG